BlogHer Ad Network

 “If using a buffet table, use boxes under the tablecloth or three-tiered trays for visual height.
 Determine how you can incorporate your theme into the buffet’s decorations and provide plenty of serving utensils so people don’t have to use their fingers to select their items.
 And remember, no scented candles to interfere with the fragrance of the food and tea!”

 Does that answer your question, Linda?
-Does anyone else have a question or advice to add regarding serving the tea party buffet-style?
+Does anyone else have a question or advice to add regarding serving the tea party buffet style?
+Buffet style really can be a great idea!
 Please add your comment below.

 I agree that buffet tea parties are fantastic!
 (In fact, if you were invited to tea at the White House, it would likely be a buffet!).
 I wish Linda all the best!